 This is a guest post by Capable Men.

 Much of our travel will find us roaming on adventures far and beyond.
-As a result we will often find ourselves skipping meals, missing out on sleep and breaking good eating habits that we perhaps had in place (I’m looking at you, Fast food!)
+As a result, we will often find ourselves skipping meals, missing out on sleep and breaking good eating habits that we perhaps had in place (I’m looking at you, Fast food!)

 Upon checking into the hotel a common habit of mine is finding myself scanning for the hotel gym.
 But often than not, even the availability of a hotel gym leaves little to be desired.
 Low weights, out of date equipment, cramped spaces and an out-of-town businessman leaving sweat marks over all the surfaces means I’m often not inspired to play along.
-But fear not, as we now intend to turn our hotel into our very own private fitness center.
+But fear not, as we now intend to turn our hotel into our very own private fitness centre.

 Not every hotel is going to offer the same stuff, but we’ll now get creative and take a look at our makeshift workout equipment: